Yakima HangOver Review

 Durability

 If this rack is one thing, it is robust.
-The HangOver is chunky and has a built-to-last appearance to it.
+The HangOver is chunky and has a built-to-last look and feel to it.
 We don't have any serious concerns about the structural integrity of the rack if you abide by the maximum weight suggestion.
 We can see many folks, sometimes unknowingly, exceeding the weight limit on this rack.
 The horizontal bars are substantial, but we wouldn't load this thing full of a half-dozen e-bikes.

 Value